 [Aqua Tom and Helen Hayn, a team with several National titles, then moved up, seen here at preliminary level, soon moved up to Intermediate level, and from there to advanced.
 Tom is 5/8 Tb and 3/8 Holstein.]

 It is time for some plain talk.
 I may lose a portion of my readers at this point, but if you press on you will discover some interesting and relevant facts about the Thoroughbred and its value to our sport horse goals.
 We cannot afford to be misled any longer; thirty years after the 'warmblood' invasion into America we still find it is our original sport horse- the Hunter Horse that is winning (racehorse based sport horse).
-We may not call those horses Hunters anymore, but that is what our modern 'warmblood' and 'sport horse' are, and it is a sport horse we have selectively bred in this country for 300 years (since 1700).
+We may not call those horses Hunters anymore, but that is what our modern 'warmblood' and 'sport horse' are, and it is a sport horse we have selectively bred in this country for at least 300 years (documented from 1700) and possibly as early as 1624.

 This makes it all the more confusing when we find the continuing resistance and truly an anti-Thoroughbred culture in the warmblood circles.
 Having been a participant in the warmblood fad in this country I can say from personal experience that the inclusion of the Thoroughbred in the breeding inspections was grudging and they were looked upon as a lesser animal.
 I heard comments as 'not more than 20%', or 'it is better if they are 2 or 3 generations back' - and the American Thoroughbred was barely tolerated: 'sprint only', 'built downhill', 'not proper saddle-horse conformation' were comments I heard continually in the 1990s, the Thoroughbred especially the American Thoroughbred was treated like something that smelled bad.

 I have been criticized for writing about the intentions of the WBFSH and the European Union owned breeds, some saying I am seeing a conspiracy where there is none (see Market Share).
-So perhaps you feel this way also--read the well presented opinion of a breeder who is a part of the WBFSH breeds on these practices and intentions.
+So perhaps you feel this way also, if so please read the well presented opinion of a breeder who is a part of the WBFSH breeds, for his candid opinion on these practices and intentions.
 Dr. Tom Reed of Morningstar Stud (WBFSH accepted stock) wrote a fine article entitled "The inaccuracy of the WBFSH rankings" especially his #2 point where he outlines the unfair handling and sidelining of the Thoroughbred as a legitimate sport horse breed.

 I discovered that in this country 80% of the Show Jumping Hall of Fame Inductees are full Thoroughbred.
 Even in the Dressage stars of the USDF Hall of Fame, of which there are only six Inductees, however 25% of the bloodlines are Thoroughbred.
 Eventing of course is dominated by Thoroughbred bloodlines: 45% full Thoroughbred, 50% Thoroughbred/Irish, 5% Thoroughbred/Standardbred.
 So, once again, the facts do not support the attitude.

-Recently I began extending selected warmblood typesetters including two icons of dressage: Duellant HA and Donnerhall OL to see what exactly they were made of.
-Warmbloodl pedigrees can be confusing because they incorporate several breeds into their stock and then put their own breed label on the progeny and so after a generation of two you have no idea what sport breeds contributed to the ability they display.
+Just recently I continued my studies by extending selected warmblood typesetters, including two icons of dressage: Duellant HA and Donnerhall OL to see what exactly they were made of.
+Warmblood pedigrees can be confusing because they incorporate several breeds into their stock and then put their own breed label on the progeny.
+Because of this practice after a generation of two you have no idea what sport breeds contributed to the ability they display.
 When I was figuring out the percentages of Thoroughbred in the Hall of Fame stars, I did not consider the percentages of Thoroughbred in the warmblood breeds unless it was a cross.
 I was in for a big surprise when I began extending their lineages.
 It turns out that after several generations the Thoroughbred lines are massive, with most of the 'warmblood' ancestors being 50 to 90% Thoroughbred.

 So there appears to be a requirement for hypocrisy residing in the psyche of the sport horse producers, as there is a strong love-hate relationship with the Thoroughbred horse and a communal denial of what actually makes up those breeds.

 There is a trait for massive high hindquarters that is strong in the Thoroughbred.
-But it was the powerful early distance racing typesetter -the Godolphin Arabian who has been identified as the source of this distinctive trait.
+However, the equine scholar MacKay-Smith informed us it was the powerful early distance racing typesetter, the Godolphin Arabian, who has been identified as the source of this distinctive trait (Speed and the Thoroughbred).
 (The Godolphin Arabian is not an Arabian, he is believed to be a Turcoman Horse).
 Usually however the high withers of the Thoroughbred, which is an equally present attribute, not only sets saddle position but produces a more uphill frame.

 The Thoroughbred is a saddle racehorse--not harness, and is renowned for imparting a good wither and saddle position on the heavy coach stock of Europe.